So Chan: In popular culture

 He was first portrayed by Liu Chi-wai in at least six black-and-white Wong Fei-hung films starring Kwan Tak-hing from 1950 to 1961.

 He was portrayed by Lam Kau in the 1953 black-and-white films The Beggar Named Su, The Swordsman And The Beauty, and Revenge of the Beggar Named Su.

 He was portrayed by Yuen Siu-tien in the 1978 film Drunken Master, and Yuen has often been associated with the character Beggar So ever since.

 He was portrayed by Kwok Choi-hon in the 1978 film Ten Tigers of Shaolin.

 He was portrayed by Lau Kar-leung in the 1978 film Heroes of the East.

 He was portrayed by Yuen Siu-tien again in the 1979 film Story of Drunken Master.

 Yuen went on to reprise the role in the 1979 film Dance of the Drunk Mantis.

 He was portrayed by Philip Kwok in the 1979 film Ten Tigers from Kwangtung.

 Yuen Siu-tien reprised the role for the last time only as a cameo in the opening credits of the 1979 film World of the Drunken Master, with Lee Yi-min and Yu Chung-chiu portraying young and old versions of Beggar So respectively.

 Yuen was supposed to reprise his role as So Chan in the 1979 film Magnificent Butcher, but he died on 8 January 1979 as production of the film was beginning.
 Fan Mei-sheng portrayed So Chan in that film.

 He was portrayed by Chow Yun-fat in the 1982 TVB television drama series The Legend of Master So.

-He was portrayed by Gordon Liu in the 1985 film Young Vagabond.
+He was portrayed by Gordon Liu in the 1985 film The Young Vagabond.

 He was portrayed by Stephen Chow in the 1992 film King of Beggars.

 He was portrayed by Donnie Yen in the 1993 film Heroes Among Heroes.

 He was portrayed by Cheng Pei-pei in the 1996 television series Wong Fei Hung Series: The Final Victory.

-He was portrayed by Lam Chi-ho in the 1999 ATV television drama series Ten Tigers Of Guangdong.
+He was portrayed by Lam Chi-ho in the 1999 ATV television drama series Ten Tigers of Guangdong.

 He was portrayed by Felix Wong in the 2000 television drama series The Legend of Master Soh.

 He was portrayed by Pu Ye Dong in the 2005 television drama series Kung Fu Beggar.

+He was portrayed by Wong Jing in the 2008 television drama series The Kung Fu Master Wong Fei Hung.

 He was portrayed by Vincent Zhao in the 2010 film True Legend.

 He was portrayed by an opera actor Zhang Xinyi of the Xiuqin Opera Troupe in the opera show Beggar So during the Kaohsiung Spring Art Festival 2016.

 He was portrayed by Jun Cao in the 2016 film Master of the Drunken Fist: Beggar So.

+He was portrayed by Chen Xinzhe in the 2020 film Kung Fu Master Su: Golden Pirate and its 2022 sequel Kung Fu Master Su: Red Lotus Worm.